emkling/scheduling-desktop-application/README.md

 - Database matching parameters in the "JDBC" class located in the utils folder
 - my-sql-connector to connect application with database
 - JavaFX
-- Login username: test, password: test
+- Login username: 'test', password: 'test'
 - Start of program: src/Main/main.java

 ## Tools Used